 St Ives United Choirs was the union of the Free Church and the Methodist Church choirs in St. Ives, who gave their first performance during Holy Week in 1966.
 The programme was Maunder's Olivet to Calvary under the direction of Charles Cannon, with John Morley playing the organ.
 The choirs continued to perform annually and in 1974 the new St Ives Choral Society was formed.
 Initially, two concerts were performed a year - at Christmas and Easter; in recent years there has been an additional summer concert.

 Charles Cannon's direction continued until 1982, when Richard Walshaw took up the baton, followed by Christopher Moore in 1987, Gary Mallins in 1992 and Robert Webb who was with us until December 1996, when he moved to Oxford.
 Chris Jessop led us from our first concert in 1997, Bach's Mass in B Minor, until the summer of 2001.
 From 2001 to 2016 the choir was led by Julian Merson and attained a reputation such that its collaboration has been sought by other organisations, including Huntingdon Philharmonic and the Ely Sinfonia.
-Julian was replaced in 2017 by Alison Daniels whose full details can be found on the News page.
+Julian was replaced in 2017 by Alison Daniels who directed the choir until 2019.

 Since becoming St Ives Choral Society, we have given over 100 performances and sung in many locations.
 Concerts have included Handel's Solomon and Haydn's The Seasons.
 Occasionally we have joined forces to sing with other local choirs to perform larger pieces such as Verdi's Requiem, Walton's Belshazzar's Feast and Elgar’s Dream of Gerontius and The Apostles, both in Ely Cathedral.

 Over the years, the choir has seen many changes, and our links with tradition have also stretched to incorporate more contemporary ideas for the choir.
 Our annual Family Christmas Concert.
 The Christmas concert has become an annual 'landmark' which draws a lot of new faces into our audiences!

 See the detailed archive of performances from 1964 to 2017, compiled by John Smoothy.